9 Hidden Places of the Balkan Peninsula You Must Visit

 Lying in the southeastern part of Europe, the Balkan peninsula remains a relatively-unknown travel destination.
 Nevertheless, the Balkan has an abundance of stunning coastlines, marvelous architecture, jaw-dropping landscapes, and a rich history, starting from Alexander the Great’s empire to the days of Socialist Yugoslavia.
 The Balkan today includes the following countries: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, Macedonia, Montenegro, Romania, and Serbia and here are the 9 hidden gems of the Balkan Peninsula you must see before you die.

-Ohrid is a great summer vacation spot but it’s just as magnificent during the winter.
+Ohrid is a great summer vacation spot in Macedonia but it’s just as magnificent during the winter.
 The city is the birth crib of the Macedonian Orthodox church, and as such has 365 churches- one for every day of the year.
 The city is also home to the oldest and second deepest lake in Europe- the Ohrid Lake: a UNESCO heritage site.
 Ohrid was also to the very first European university: Plaosnik.
 As you can see, Ohrid is a city with a glorious history and is slowly becoming a tourist magnet.

 Montenegro is mostly known for its gorgeous beaches, but surprise, surprise: the hidden gem on this list is not a beach, nor an island.
 It’s Virpazar: a small settlement on the Skadar Lake, located in the city of Bar, 15 km away from the coastline.
 During spring and summer, the few tourists that discovered this magical place come to visit the breathtaking natural parks and protected sights of Virpazar.
 The small town is also a host of a lot of cultural events, including the famous ‘Days of Skadar Lake’, ‘Days of wine’ and a lot of literary events with artists from all around Europe.